As we enter 2023, the ‘hardware wallets vs software wallets’ debate is as pertinent as ever!

 Should I choose a hardware wallet over a software wallet?

-It is a difficult choice to make, but perhaps similar to what you would normally do when distributing risks with fiat savings and investment, it is recommended to have multiple means of accounts and wallets to manage your digital assets.
+Making the decision between a software wallet and a hardware wallet can be challenging.
+However, similar to the way you would manage risk with your fiat savings and investments, it is recommended to have multiple accounts and a crypto wallet to manage your digital assets.

 Have any questions?
 Contact our support team today!